German–Soviet Axis talks: Increasing German raw material dependence

 In the summer of 1940, Germany grew even more dependent on Soviet imports.
 German occupations of France, the Netherlands and Belgium created additional demand and decreased avenues for indirect supply.
 Compared to 1938 figures, the expanded Greater Germany and its sphere of influence lacked, among other items, 500,000 tons of manganese, 3.3 million tons of raw phosphate, 200,000 tons of rubber and 9.5 million tons of oil.
 Meanwhile, the Baltic invasions resulted in the Soviet occupation of states on which Germany had relied for 96.7 million Reichsmarks of imports in 1938 at blackmailed favorable economic terms but from which they now had to pay Soviet prices.
-Hitler increasingly believed the eventual invasion of the Soviet Union to appear the only way for Germany to solve that resource crisis.
 No concrete plans had yet been made, but Hitler told one of his generals in June that the victories in Western Europe "finally freed his hands for his important real task: the showdown with Bolshevism".
+In addition, Hitler increasingly believed the eventual invasion of the Soviet Union to appear the only way for Germany to solve that resource crisis.
 However, German generals told Hitler that occupying Western Russia would create "more of a drain than a relief for Germany's economic situation".

 Suspension of Soviet raw materials to Germany

-In August 1940, the Soviet Union briefly suspended its deliveries under their commercial agreement after relations were strained following a disagreement over policy in Romania, the Soviet-Finnish War, Germany's falling behind in its deliveries of goods under the pact, and Stalin's concern that Hitler's war with the West might end quickly after France had signed an armistice.
+In August 1940, the Soviet Union briefly suspended its deliveries under their commercial agreement after relations were strained following a disagreement over policy in Romania, the Winter War, Germany's falling behind in its deliveries of goods under the pact, and Stalin's concern that Hitler's war with the West might end quickly after France had signed an armistice.
 The suspension created significant resource problems for Germany.

 By late August, relations improved again as the countries had redrawn the Hungarian and Romanian borders and settled some Bulgarian claims, and Stalin was again convinced that Germany would face a long war in the west with Britain's improvement in its air battle against Germany and the execution of an agreement between the United States and Britain regarding destroyers and bases.

 However, in late August, Germany arranged its own annexation of part of Romania, which targeted oil fields.
 The move raised tensions with the Soviets, who responded that Germany was supposed to have consulted with the Soviet Union under Article III of the Molotov–Ribbentrop Pact.